Chenkai-Ma/CS6223-project/README.md

 ## Ideas for the project

+### General

+- **[11 Oct]** Follow the file structure and naming conventions of the origianl project, e.g., each test function should start with "test_", and each PTB python file should be named "ptb_*.py".

 ### Method

+- **[11 Oct]** Use the same properties to generate original PTBs (e.g., in double-stage prompting) and property mutants to prevent mismatches.
 - A simple baseline: for [`prompts.py`](proptest_ai_data/prompts.py), replace API docs with API source code. (expect improvement from better models)
 - Leverage [ghostwriting](https://hypothesis.readthedocs.io/en/latest/ghostwriter.html#) of Hypothesis, e.g., let it ghostwrite test first, then llm refine.
 - Vary the number of properties, instead of keeping it no more than 5.